-Vermont’s GOP Gov. Scott to face 1st transgender nominee
+Vermont nominates 1st US transgender candidate for governor

 MONTPELIER, Vt.
-(AP) — Republican Gov. Phil Scott, despite a backlash from his base over gun restrictions he supported, won his party’s primary to seek a second term as governor and will face a former utility executive who on Tuesday became the first transgender candidate to win a major political party’s nomination for governor.
+(AP) — A former Vermont utility executive on Tuesday became the first transgender candidate from a major political party to be nominated for governor, and she’ll face the Republican incumbent, who survived a bitter backlash from his base over gun restrictions he supported.

-Scott defeated a challenge from Springfield businessman Keith Stern on Tuesday.
+GOP Gov. Phil Scott defeated a challenge from Springfield businessman Keith Stern in his quest to win a second term.
 He will face Christine Hallquist, who won the Democratic primary to run for the state’s highest office in November, when she would become the nation’s first transgender governor if elected.

-Scott, first elected in 2016, was facing a rebellion from his base due to his support for a series of gun restrictions that, while mild by national standards, angered many members of Vermont’s avid hunting community.
-The restrictions, which Scott signed into law in April, came after the arrest of a teenager on charges he was plotting a school shooting.
+Scott said he expected the race to be closer than it was.

-Those measures included raising the age to buy firearms from 18 to 21, restricting the size of gun magazines and requiring background checks for most private gun sales.
+“I know there are some who are still upset with me who may not welcome tonight’s result but there’s so much more that unites us than sets us apart,” Scott said.
+“And no one agrees with their friends all the time, but as our success shows we can make a lot of good progress when we have clear priorities and we pull in the same direction.”

 Most Read Nation & World Stories